 Planning on going to graduate school in the United States?
 Depending on your study plans, you may be required to take an entrance exam.
-What is the GRE test?
+What is the GRE exam?
 The Graduate Record Examinations (GRE) is a standardized exam required for admission to many graduate programs at universities and colleges in the US.
 What does the test measure?
 To start, it evaluates your verbal and quantitative reasoning, as well as analytical writing and critical thinking skills — so, for international test-takers, English comprehension is especially important.

 Note that subject tests will only be administered in a computer-based format.

 Visit the General Test website to see the availability of test dates for your location.
-If you are unable to take the test for any reason, you can reschedule your test date by paying a fee of $50, or $53.90 if your test center is in mainland China.
+If you are unable to take the test for any reason, you can reschedule your test date by paying a fee of $55, or $53.90 if your test center is in mainland China.

 Your official scores will be reported in eight to 10 days after your test date and will be available on your ETS account; you can also print a paper copy from your ETS account if required.
 Schools may also receive scores faster depending upon which delivery method they have chosen.
 Electronic scores are delivered to schools twice a week.

 What Is the Structure of the GRE?
-How Is it Scored?
+How Is It Scored?

-More specifically, how many sections does the GRE have?
+More specifically, how many sections does the GRE exam have?
 How many questions are on it?
 How is each section scored?

 The Graduate Record Examination is computer-based with three sections.
 The test includes:

-• Verbal Reasoning, scored from 130–170, in 1-point increments.
-This section includes reading comprehension, text completion, and sentence equivalence questions answered via multiple choice or using select-in-passage format.
+Verbal Reasoning, scored from 130–170, in 1-point increments.
+This section includes reading comprehension, text completion, and sentence equivalence questions answered via multiple choice (some require a single answer, while others may ask for one or more) or using select-in-passage format.

-• Quantitative Reasoning, scored from 130–170, in 1-point increments.
+Quantitative Reasoning, scored from 130–170, in 1-point increments.
 This section includes quantitative comparison questions, multiple-choice questions (some ask for a single answer, others ask for one or more), and a series of numeric entry questions.

 Each question in the Verbal and Quantitative Reasoning sections contribute equally to the final score.
 The raw score is the number of questions answered correctly.
 This raw score is converted to a scaled score based on differences in difficulty across test-takers.